jeffplourd/mvp/_PRESS-RELEASE.md

   Imagine you're in a lecture or reading the newspaper and you find a word or concept you don't know.
 If you want to deeply understand the overall text, you have two options: You can quickly lookup the word in a dictionary or infer its meaning from context.

   If you infer the word's meaning from context, you often miss the complete meaning of the word, and your overall comprehension suffers.
 On the other hand, If you lookup the word in a dictionary, it often takes an anoyingly long time to find the right definition and, again, overall comprehension suffers.
-Despite each of these strategies' shortcomings, niether get at the heart of the issue.
+Despite each of these strategies' shortcomings, neither get at the heart of the issue.

   The problem is that when you infer from context or reference a dictionary, you gain an incomplete and temporary understanding of the word.
 But, you run the risk of not seeing the word again for a few weeks or months and by that time you have already forgotten it and need to look it up again.